JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 The **theme** - https://github.com/Boston343/horizon

-Which initially seems oriented to weddings, but its fully photo centered.
+Which initially seems oriented to weddings, but its **fully photo centered**.

 <!--
 https://github.com/JAlcocerT/horizon